Pakistan: Unusually dry winter threatens food supply – DW – 02/01/2024

 "There won't be enough water for kharif crops as well," he added.

-Wheat production targets for the year are likely to be missed leading to the import of the staple grain.
+Wheat production targets for the year are likely to be missed, which will necessitate the import of the staple grain.

-Mujeeb Ur Rehman of Pakistan's national food security ministry said it's premature to forecast the exact impact of deficient rainfall on wheat production as the harvest is still two months away.
-He admitted, however, that fewer rains would impact crop yields.
+Mujeeb Ur Rehman of Pakistan's national food security ministry said it's premature to forecast the exact impact of deficient rainfall on wheat production, as the harvest is still two months away.
+He admitted, however, that diminished rainfall would impact crop yields.

 Climate change affecting weather patterns